DarkThrone/css-training/content/architecture-beginner/global-scopes.md

 ## What is it?

 Global scope means that a css rule is applied to the whole app.
-For example, you have this rule
+For example, if you have this rule

 ```css
 .title{